 Factual error: One of the programs on the new television set is Animal, Vegetable, Mineral?.
 In 1953, this quiz show was broadcast on Thursdays.
 But, it's the eve of the coronation, which makes it Monday the 1st of June.
 Animal, Vegetable, Mineral? wasn't on that evening.

 Factual error: In the opening shot of this episode, we see the Earth from space.
-The camera then zooms into Western Europe, the UK, London, then into Rose Tyler's flat, where a jump cut to an alarm clock shows its 7:30am.
+The camera then zooms into Western Europe, the UK, London, then into Rose Tyler's flat, where a jump cut to an alarm clock shows it's 7:30am.
 But look again at the start of that sequence: it shows that it's daylight over the UK - and over the USA.
 This is of course impossible.
 When it is 7:30am in London, it is 2:30am in New York, as Eastern Time is 5 hours behind UK time.
-Usually, in New York, at 2:30am it is not daylight because it is the middle of the night.
+In New York at 2:30am it is not daylight, because it is the middle of the night.
 In addition, later episodes make it clear this episode is set in March.
 The North Pole is fully sunlit, which it never is in March, due to the equinox that happens that month.